-Exam ples of Entities that are included in the four CORE Certification Stakeholder Гуреѕ5 Provider Health Plan Clearinghouse Vendor coordinated high quality care to their Medicare patients 7 • A network of doctors, hospital, specialists, post-acute providers and even private companies like Walgreens that shares financial and medical responsibility for providing coordinated care to patients in hopes of limiting unnecessary spending 10 • A healthcare organization characterized by a payment and care delivery model that seeks to tie provider reimbursements to quality metrics and reductions in the total cost of care for an assigned population of patients 11 • A health insurance issuer-formed ACO 12 An employee welfare benefit plan or any other arrangement that is established or maintained for the purpose of offering or providing health benefits to the employees of two or more employers The health care program for active military personnel under title 10 of the United States Code The veterans' health care program under 38 U.S.C. chapter 17 The Civilian Health and Medical Program of the Uniformed Services (CHAMPUS)(as defined in 10 U.S.C.
+Exam ples of Entities that are included in the four CORE Certification Stakeholder Γypes [°] Provider Health Plan Clearinghouse Vendor Provider A network of doctors, hospital, specialists, post-acute providers and even private companies like Walgreens that shares financial and medical responsibility for providing coordinated care to patients in hopes of limiting unnecessary spending 10 A healthcare organization characterized by a payment and care delivery model that seeks to tie provider reimbursements to quality metrics and reductions in the total cost of care for an assigned population of patients 11 A health insurance issuer-formed ACO 12 Health Plan purpose of offering or providing health benefits to the employees of two or more employers The health care program for active military personnel under title 10 of the United States Code The veterans' health care program under 38 U.S.C. chapter 17 The Civilian Health and Medical Program of the Uniformed Services (CHAMPUS)(as defined in 10 U.S.C.
 1072(4)) The Indian Health Service program under the Indian Health Care Improvement Act, 25 U.S.C.
 1601, et seq The Federal Employees Health Benefits Program under 5 U.S.C.
 8902, et seq An approved State child health plan under title XXI of the Act, providing benefits for child health assistance that meet the requirements of section 2103 of the Act, 42 U.S.C.
 1397, et seq The Medicare + Choice program under Part C of title XVIII of the Act, 42 U.S.C.
-1395w-21 through 1395w-28 A high risk pool that is a mechanism established under State law to provide health insurance coverage or comparable coverage to eligible individuals.
-Any other individual or facilitates the processing of health information into nonstandard format or nonstandard data content for the receiving entity Clearinghouse Brokers or mediates connectivity between a provider and a health plan either directly or through another clearinghouse Receives administrative transactions from either a provider or a health plan and forwards to the intended recipient Provides other services based on each entity's business model Note: A clearinghouse is distinct from a Health Care Clearinghouse as defined under HIPAA in that it does NOT transform non-standard data/format into/out of the standard; rather it receives the standard data/format from another entity, a clearinghouse may disaggregate and re-aggregate transactions and then route/forward the transaction to another entity.
-Health Information Exchange (Health Information Service Provider) An entity to which a health plan has outsourced a business function(s) Note: This type of vendor holds and processes data on behalf of a health plan e.g., eligibility/membership data; utilization management, health care services review request/response (referral/authorizations.)
-This type of vendor is defined as a business associate under HIPAA.
-Provider Vendor (Product) A vendor of commercially available software solutions for practice management, patient accounting, etc., to a health care provider or its business associate Note: A software solution vendor does not hold nor process data on behalf of its customer.
+1395w-21 through 1395w- 28 A high risk pool that is a mechanism established under State law to provide health insurance coverage or comparable coverage to eligible individuals.
+Any other individual or group plan, or combination of individual or group plans, that provides or pays for the cost of Clearinghouseor nonstandard data content for the receiving entityClearinghouse• Brokers or mediates connectivity between a provider and a health plan either directly or through another clearinghouse• Receives administrative transactions from either a provider or a health plan and forwards to the intended recipient• Provides other services based on each entity's business modelNote: A clearinghouse is distinct from a Health Care Clearinghouse as defined under HIPAA in that it does NOT transform non-standard data/format into/out of the standard; rather it receives the standard data/format from another entity, a clearinghouse may disaggregate and re-aggregate transactions and then route/forward the transaction to another entity.Health Information Exchange (Health Information Service Provider)• Provides secure transmission of clinical inform ation between providers • Provides secure transaction of Vendor e.g., eligibility/membership data; utilization management, health care services revierequest/response (referral/authorizations This type of vendor is defined as a business associate under HIPAA.
+Provider Vendor (Product) A vendor of commercially available software solutions for practice management, patient accounting, etc., to a health care provider or its business associate Note: A software solution vendor does net hold nor process data on behalf of its customer.
 This type of vendor is not a business associate of the health plan as defined under HIPAA.
-Provider Vendor (Services) A billing/collection or financial services company to which a provider outsources some or all of its financial functions Note: This type of vendor holds and processes data on behalf of a health care provider, e.g., eligibility verification, billing and collections.
+Provider Vendor (Services) A billing/collection or financial services company to which a provide outsources some or all of its financia functions Note: This type of vendor holds and processes data on behalf of a health care provider, e.g., eligibility verification, billina and collections.
 This type of vendor is defined as a business associate under HIPAA.
+Human Resource Software Vendor is or employee benefit administrators commercially available software or